 Carrots can also be successfully overwintered as young plants, to grow and reach harvest size in early spring.

-Bunching Onions (which include scallions) are easy to grow for winter harvest, although some supplemental heat may be required if temperatures are extremely cold.
+Bunching Onions (scallions) are easy to grow for winter harvest, although some protection may be required if temperatures are extremely cold.

 Many varieties of leeks are winter-hardy to varying degrees.
 Protection in tunnels or by row covers will further enhance their survival.
 Lexton and Bandit are particularly winter-hardy leek varieties.

 Winter growing is not a simple process with a guaranteed return.
 If you have an interest and the resources required, it can be rewarding in many ways.
 Your winter harvests can command a premium price, being in higher demand than the same crop in the summer.
 Many growers find that fresh greens nicely augment a selection of winter storage crops at winter farmer's markets and in CSA distributions.